 With all due respect to the content-related challenges of [tertiary education], a teacher’s job is not to simply mention everything in a book or on a topic; our job is to prioritize, make interesting and useful, and 'uncover' the content, not merely 'cover' it.
 (McTighe & Wiggins, 2011, p.9)

 Online classrooms can facilitate engagement and interaction in new and exciting ways using a range of tools.
 Don't just share a screen, allow participants to annotate, collaborate, query, and elaborate.
 Foster an engaging environment that leaves students wanting more.
 Engagement and interaction encourage students to attend and participate in Workshops and Tutorials, as opposed to simply watching the recordings.
-Encourage students to use interactive tools as an online alternative to monitoring class body language.
-For example, Zoom reactions and Collaborate feedback buttons gauge and quickly assess student understanding.
+Encourage students to use interactive tools like the Zoom Reactions buttons which allow for real-time concept checking and quickly assess student understanding.
 Use Polls to gauge opinions, or as precursors (with no right or wrong answers) to Quizzes, where formative feedback reinforces the right and wrong answers.
 Use Breakout room functionality (detailed below) to create smaller collaborative groups that foster Active Learning.

 'Active learning takes time in every session.
 Don't waste valuable time with content.
 Use it to empower students to show what they know and most importantly where the gaps are' Steve Rowe, School of Business & Tourism, SCU.